hyr-hit/Struct2SL/README.md

 - PPI network: down from https://string-db.org/
 - SL/nonSL: download from https://synlethdb.sist.shanghaitech.edu.cn/v2/#/download

-We put the processed data for train and test on [there](https://github.com/hyr-hit/Struct2SL/tree/main/final_data)
+We put the processed data for train and test and raw data on [there](https://figshare.com/account/home#/projects/235232)

 # Usage